 Can We Reunite Art and Technology?

-Using Cultural Ecology 2017 to speculate on nine questions about the future of life in the Anthropocene.
-Question #5: Can We Reunite Art and Technology?
+In Cultural Ecology 2017 we speculated on the future of life in the Anthropocene: Can We Reunite Art and Technology?

-- Tim Ingold, “Of string bags and birds’ nests: Skill and the construction of artefacts” (349-361) in The Perception of the Environment
+- Tim Ingold, “Of string bags and birds’ nests: Skill and the construction of artefacts” (349-361) in The Perception of the Environment: Essays on Livelihood, Dwelling and Skill

 - Anna Tsing pp.121-178 in The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins